sanjay9616/JavaScript/Classes-and-Functions1.md

-140	Can we define properties for functions
-141	What is the way to find the number of parameters expected by a function 225	What are the function parameter rules
-342	What is the difference between a parameter and an argument 243	What is the purpose of compareFunction while sorting arrays

-308	What are default parameters
-353	What is the output of below function calls

 402	What is the difference between Function constructor and function declaration 406	What is the difference between function and class declarations